R D Peters†‡ BSc, P Mehta‡ BSc PhD C Eng MIEE and J Haddon† BSc C Eng MIEE MCIBSE

 (7)

 In an ‘average’ journey, a lift may not reach the highest or lowest floor of a building.
 (This is less likely for double-deck lifts than for conventional single deck lifts because double-deck lifts carry more passengers, so are increasingly likely to have to stop at all floors.)
 Calculating the average highest and lowest reversal floors allows the possibility of this shortened round trip to be taken into account.
-In this paper highest and lowest reversal floors have been calculated with reference to the lower lift cab i.e., the lowest possible is 1 and the highest possible floor is –1 (Figure 1).
+In this paper highest and lowest reversal floors have been calculated with reference to the lower lift cab i.e., the lowest possible is 1 and the highest possible floor is N –1 (Figure 1).

 Figure 1 Highest and lowest reversal floors